Significant Dates for 2024 Temple Artists

 - Meetings: Being a Black Rock City Temple artist requires a significant time investment, including many mandatory meetings with Burning Man Project staff.
 Plan for frequent collaboration and interactions.

-- Early Arrival: As a funded project, you are required to have the Temple completed by sunrise on the Sunday that the event begins.
-Your build crew must be available to arrive on-playa early enough to meet this deadline, and your crew arrivals will be staggered during the pre-event period.
-In our Kick-off meeting, we will determine an exact number of Work Access Passes by date for your project.
+- Early Arrival: The Temple must be completed by sunrise on the Sunday that the event begins.
+The Temple build crew must be available to arrive on playa early enough to meet this deadline, and crew arrivals will be staggered during the pre-event period.
+In the kick-off meeting, we will determine an exact number of Work Access Passes (WAPs) by date for the project.

-- Timeliness and Deadlines: Our deadlines are firm; we do not operate on “playa time.”
-We will be requesting things throughout the year (i.e., response to emails, signing up for meeting dates, etc.) and we ask that you respect our deadlines and be as prompt as possible in responding to our requests.
-We will make sure to communicate clearly the deadlines for each deliverable.
-If you cannot make a deadline let us know as quickly as possible; it may be possible to negotiate a slightly different date.
+- Timeliness and Deadlines: As part of our collaboration to bring major artworks such as the Temple to life, we make requests throughout the year.
+We ask that artists respect our deadlines and be as prompt as possible in responding to our requests.
+If an artist cannot make a deadline, we ask that they let us know as quickly as possible; it may be possible to negotiate a slightly different date.

-- Significant Changes: If you want to make any significant changes to your Temple design from what we have agreed to fund, you must contact us in writing and receive our approval in writing prior to March 31st (and preferably earlier).
-We know there are changes and evolutions to installations as they move from concept to reality, and we want to make sure we are in the loop about your requested changes.
-The worst thing is for us not to be informed.
-This can impact your deposit, and could even result in our asking for return of the grant funds.
+- Significant Changes: If the Temple artist wants to make any significant changes to their Temple design from what we have agreed to fund, they must contact us in writing and receive our approval in writing prior to March 31 (and preferably earlier).
+We know there are changes and evolutions to installations as things move from concept to reality, and we want to make sure we are in the loop about any requested changes.

 - Radical Inclusion: Assembling a crew to build the Temple is different from recruiting a team for other BRC art installations.
 The Temple is a deeply personal space, and participants are motivated by many different reasons to volunteer to build the Temple.
 The Temple belongs to the community and as such, the build crew will include a wide range of community members with a wide range of skills.
 Also note that the Temple should ideally be constructed in such a way that people of all abilities can access it.